 In the three specialist science courses, students will be assessed through three exam papers and a personal investigation.
 The personal investigation is a scientific investigation planned, conducted and evaluated by the student and is assessed by their teacher.
-This occurs during 10 hours of class time and homework time at the beginning of grade 12 and counts for 20% of the final grade.
+This occurs during 10 hours of class time and homework time and counts for 20% of the final grade.
+It is generally carried out at the end of grade 11 or the beginning of grade 12.
 Students studying more than one science will undertake a separate personal investigation for each discipline.